wultra/mtoken-sdk-ios/docs/Using-Push-Service.md

 Note: Before using Push Service, you need to have a `PowerAuthSDK` object available and initialized with a valid activation.
 Without a valid PowerAuth activation, the service will return an error
 <!-- end -->

-Push Service communicates with [Mobile Push Registration API](https://github.com/wultra/powerauth-webflow/blob/develop/docs/Mobile-Push-Registration-API.md).
+Push Service communicates with the [Mobile Token API](https://developers.wultra.com/components/enrollment-server/develop/documentation/Mobile-Token-API).

 ## Creating an Instance